walford/euler/README.md

 GnBnEuler
 =========

-Our solutions to Project Euler combining the practice with GIt
+Tag team solutions to Project Euler between GTWalford and BPWalford combining the practice with Git.